mattweale/azure-orbital-infrastructure/README.md

 <br>
 Deployment takes approximately 45 minutes, the vasy majority of this being the installation of IPOPP.

 Once deployed you need to update the Orbital Contact Profile with the IP Address of the Endpoint [VM] to which Orbital streams the payload, making note of the port.
 You also need to update the demodulationConfiguration, replacing X.X.X.X with the IP Address of your Endpoint.
-The demodulationConfiguration is [here](./json/demodulationConfiguration.json).<br>
+The demodulationConfiguration Key:Value value is [here](./json/demodulationConfiguration.txt).<br>
 <br>
 <br>
 ![image](images/azure_orbital_contact_profile.png)